shivanshdave/2020-432/projects/project1/README.md

     Analyses” and is dedicated to that work.
   - Section 11 is **new**, should be labeled “Logistic Regression Analyses” and is dedicated to that work.
-  - Section 12 is called “Discussion” and is a roughly 200 word discussion of your thoughts on the process of producing this project.
+  - Section 12 is also **new**, should be labeled “Discussion” and is a roughly 200 word discussion of your thoughts on the process of producing this project.
   - Section 13 is the session info material, which should show that you’re using R 3.6.2 or later.
       - Our preferred way for you to execute this is to run